 It's possible for any soon-to-be-wed couple to get hitched in under six months — no matter their budget.
 We tapped the expert advice of the bridal industry's most sought-after players to dish on how to successfully carry out a wedding with mere months to spare.

-"Public parks are a great place for a whirlwind ceremony because you never have to worry about their availability, just make sure to get the proper permits," says wedding planner and reality TV star David Tutera.
+"Public parks are a great place for a whirlwind ceremony because you never have to worry about their availability, just make sure to get the proper permits," says wedding planner and wedding dress designer David Tutera.
 Another option is to ask someone in your inner-circle to host the last-minute bash.
 "Ask a friend with a gorgeous lawn or an aunt with a large enough abode to accommodate your friends and family," wedding guru and author Colin Cowie suggests.
 "Don't skimp on the niceties that will show your appreciation, such as hiring a cleaning crew post-wedding and sending your hosts a quality gift to thank them for their hospitality."

 Surprisingly, a short timeframe is not a hindrance when seeking your perfect dress.
 Tutera says it's possible to get a custom-made gown in under three months, but it comes with a big price tag.
 A more affordable option: Check out a designer sample sale or ready-to-wear bridal shops — you'll be able to take the dress home that day.